Healthdirect Free Australian health advice you can count on.

 If you have been diagnosed with APS, see your doctor or seek emergency medical help if you have:

-• pain, swelling, redness or tenderness in your arm or leg
+• signs of a blood clot — pain, swelling, redness or tenderness in your arm or leg

-• spotting or bleeding if you are pregnant
+• signs of a miscarriage — spotting or bleeding if you are pregnant

-• numbness, weakness or paralysis in your face, arm or leg with speech or vision problems and dizziness (this could be a stroke)
+• signs of stroke — numbness or weakness in your face, arm or leg with speech or vision problems and dizziness

-• sudden shortness of breath, chest pain and coughing up mucus with blood in it (this could be a pulmonary embolism)
+• signs of pulmonary embolism — sudden shortness of breath, chest pain and coughing up mucus with blood in it

-• unexplained bleeding from your nose or gums, a very heavy period, vomit with blood in it or black, tar-like faeces (poo)
+• signs of gastrointestinal bleeding — unexplained bleeding from your nose or gums, a very heavy period, vomit with blood in it or black, tar-like faeces (poo)

-If you have had a blood clot you are at higher risk than others of having another one.
-Taking your medicine will greatly lower the risk.
-You may have to stay on the medicine for the rest of your life, or until your doctor thinks the risks are greater than the benefits.
+If you have had a blood clot, you are at higher risk than others of having another one.
+Taking your medicine as prescribed will greatly lower your risk of developing a blood clot.
+You may have to stay on the medicine for the rest of your life, or until your doctor thinks the risks outweigh the benefits.

-• be very careful when using sharp tools or kitchen utensils
+• Use sharp tools or kitchen utensils with care.

-Some foods, medicines and supplements can interfere with blood thinning medication.
-Ask your doctor what to avoid.
+Some foods, medicines and supplements can interfere with blood thinning medicines.
+Ask your doctor what to avoid, and always let your doctor or pharmacist know that you take a blood thinning medicine.

 Learn more here about the development and quality assurance of healthdirect content.